 - Easy access to outdoor activities such as kayaking and biking

 - None of the available RV sites had sewer hookups

 - Honey wagon service is expensive at $50 a pop

 - Won’t allow packages or mail deliveries at the campground

-The campground does not accept mail or packages for RV guests.
+The Bend Sunriver RV campground does not accept mail or packages for RV guests.
 If you want something shipped to the area, you would need to ship it to General Delivery in Bend, Oregon, 97701-9999.
-When we were there, the campground map mentioned that you can ship to general delivery in Sunriver, but the post office in Sunriver adamantly informed us that the only location for general delivery packages is in Bend.
+When we were there, the campground map mentioned that you can ship to general delivery in Sunriver.
+But the post office in Sunriver adamantly informed us that the only location for general delivery packages is in Bend.

-Sunriver has one of the nicest bike trail systems we have seen in all of our travels – we heard it cost $11 million dollars.
+Sunriver has one of the nicest bike trail systems we have seen in all of our travels.
+We heard it cost $11 million dollars to build.
 The trails are super smooth, level and interconnect the entire resort town.
-For more advanced cyclists, there are beautiful, scenic roads nearby, most of which had a decent shoulder, but beware as cars travel at 50mph.
+For more advanced cyclists, there are beautiful, scenic roads nearby, most of which had a decent shoulder.
+But beware as cars travel at 50mph.

-This is a great campground in close proximity to everything you could want or need, whether it is outdoor adventure, or a fun evening out in a cool city with a great vibe like Bend.
-The campground allows you to feel like you are getting away from the city, but still has strong enough cellular coverage for those who need to stay connected.
+This is a great campground in close proximity to everything you could want or need.
+Regardless of if that is outdoor adventure, or a fun evening out in a cool city with a great vibe like Bend.
+The campground allows you to feel like you are getting away from the city.
+But still has strong enough cellular coverage for those who need to stay connected.
 We had heard a lot of positive feedback about this campground and area in general before our visit, and we were not disappointed.
-We will definitely return.
+A return visit is definitely planned.

 About Our Stay